SheetalMaurya/MvvmCross-Wiki/v3-02-03-Tip-Calc-A-Xamarin.Android-UI-project.md

 	  </declare-styleable>
 	</resources>

-We'll cover the nodes and attributes within this XML file more in later topics.
-For this topic the only one we will use is the core data-binding attribute: `MvxBind`

 ## Add a Setup class

 Every MvvmCross UI project requires a `Setup` class.

-This class sits in the root namespace (folder) of our UI project and performs the initialisation of the MvvmCross framework, including:
+This class sits in the root namespace (folder) of our UI project and performs the initialisation of the MvvmCross framework and your application, including:

   * the Inversion of Control (IoC) system
   * the MvvmCross data-binding
-  * your `App` and its collection of ViewModels
+  * your `App` and its collection of `ViewModel`s
-  * your UI project and its collection of Views
+  * your UI project and its collection of `View`s

 Most of this functionality is provided for you automatically.
 Within your Droid UI project all you have to supply are:

-- your `App` - your link to the business logic and ViewModel content
+- your `App` - your link to the business logic and `ViewModel` content
 - some initialisation for the Json.Net plugin and for the navigation mechanism

 For `TipCalc` here's all that is needed in Setup.cs: